 The High Cost of Hiring the Wrong Person

 Invest the Time and Effort to Make Solid Hiring Decisions

 If you’re hiring, you likely have more work on your hands than you and your current staff can handle comfortably, and that means that time is tight.
 The inclination is to squeeze interviews in between the “real business” of seeing clients and court appearances, often resulting in short-changing the process.

 So, invest the time in selecting the right employee.
+As the hiring process can be quite stressful for the HR team at times, finding ways to make it easier for both the candidate and the employer could be very beneficial.
+To find out effective methods for the hiring process, click here.
+As long as you find the right candidate for the job, that’s all that matters.
 Review resumes to find some good-looking candidates, but remember that a resume is a balance sheet without liabilities.
 The resume is really just a brief introduction to help you pick out some decent prospects.

 After selecting a few candidates, start with 15-minute phone screens so you can expose yourself to a broad range of prospects.
 Talking to a lot of candidates will also help you formulate an idea of what characteristics are important to you.
 Next, block out an afternoon dedicated to on site interviews.
 Doing them back-to-back helps you compare one candidate to the next and will free you from other distractions.

 Time invested in identifying the person who is uniquely suited to your needs is time well spent and will save you a lot of time, money and aggravation in the long-term.

 For most employers, “talent search” is a misnomer.
 Nearly everyone hires on the basis of a job description, and the job requirements relate primarily to education and experience.
 Think for a moment though about the best employees in your office, and what makes them stand out.